Get further information on your program

 Our accreditations and memberships

-Study an MBA with Supply Chain Management with a business school ranked among the top 100 in the QS Global 250 Business Schools Report 2017 for ‘Superior Business School for Research and Employability’.
+Study an MBA with Shipping Management with a business school ranked top 100 in the QS Global 250 Business Schools Report 2017 for ‘Superior Business School for Research and Employability’.

 What you'll learn

 Develop key skills in strategic management and leadership

 Delve deeper into a business problem of your choosing on the final project

 How you'll learn